UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

     1. Identify the relevant pins on the cable using a trustworthy source, for instance the manual of your mainboard.

        > **Warning**
        > Double check whether the diagram shows the socket or the cable before cutting any cable!
+The diagrams in the manual typically show the pins on the mainboard-side socket, not on the cable/plug side.
 You can identify this by matching the shapes (squared or rounded) of the headers or receptacles shown with the heads you want to cut.

         For a P4 connector, there are two 12 V cables on pins 3 and 4 and two ground cables on pins 1 and 2.
 The 12 V pins should be *on the side of the clamp* that holds the connector in place.